-There is an excellent community maintained guide aimed at people new to Insomnia BYOC on the forums here
+This is a copy of the excellent community maintained guide aimed at people new to Insomnia BYOC from the forums.

 Credit to Utghost & Xik for original and updated versions